Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Detecting Transiting Exoplanets

 \section{Detecting Transiting Exoplanets}

+In this section we describe our methodology for simulating the transiting exoplanet search in the GBTDS.
+Our high-level strategy is to define a set of analytic formulae to model the WFI photometric performance, and then by extension the overall GBTDS transit survey efficiency.
+We validate the analytic formulae by generating synthetic full-frame images with injected transiting planet signals, generating light curves for each simulated transiting planet from the pixel-level data, and finally by applying a simulated transit detection pipeline for each generated transit light curve.
+The results from these pixel-level injections are then used to infer parameters in our analytic models and characterize the expected completeness of the GBTDS transiting planet survey.

-In this section we describe our methodology for simulating a transiting exoplanet search in the GBTDS.
-Our general strategy is to generate synthetic time-series images with transiting planet signals injected at the pixel-level, produce light curves, simulate a transit detection pipeline to measure the significance of each injected signal, and then use those results to determine the probability that any arbitrary transiting planet would be detected.
-In section \ref{sec:detectioncriteria}, we define what constitutes a detection within our simulations, and in section \ref{sec:pipeline} we describe the detection pipeline we apply to the light curves created from our simulated images.
-Section \ref{sec:snr} describes our model for estimating the $S/N$ of an arbitrary transiting planet, with particular attention given to understanding the role of crowding on the photometric quality.
-Finally, this section ends with the results from applying our detection pipeline on the simulated images, described in section \ref{sec:dataproduction}, and a discussion of the overall transit detection sensitivity expected from the GBTDS in sections \ref{sec:injectiontest} and \ref{sec:sensitivity}, respectively.
+This section is organized as follows: Section \ref{sec:analytic} describes our analytic model for estimating the efficiency of the GBTDS transit survey.
+Sections \ref{sec:detectioncriteria} and \ref{sec:pipeline} describe what constitutes a detection, and our methodology for simulating a transit detection pipeline, respectively.
+In section \ref{sec:noise} we develop our photometric noise model, with particular attention given to crowding.
+Section \ref{sec:dataproduction} describes the synthetic data we generate to validate and fit our analytic model.
+Finally, this section ends with the results from applying our detection pipeline on the simulated full-frame images and a discussion of the overall transit detection sensitivity expected from the GBTDS in sections \ref{sec:injectiontest} and \ref{sec:sensitivity}, respectively.